 ST484s Honors in Science, Technology, and Society Majors may apply for admission in December of their senior year by preparing and defending an honors proposal.
 The honors program requires focused research conducted under the guidance of a faculty member, leading to the writing of a thesis approved by the advisor and a second reader.
 Prerequisite: Senior standing, a 3.50 grade point average in the major, a 3.25 overall grade point average, successful completion of Science, Technology, and Society 485, and permission of the program faculty.
 Four credit hours.
 Faculty

 ST485f Technology Matters Seminar emphasizing classical, enduring issues involving the social study of science and technology.
 A senior capstone in preparation for a career.
 Students design, propose, and initiate a year-long project through broad reading, seminar discussions, written think pieces, a book review, thorough literature search, and preparation of a proposal and exploratory essay.
 Completion, typically in the spring but including a possible January internship, requires intensive research, writing, and presentation at a public seminar.
 Research funding may be available.
 Goal is to complete a project the student finds exciting and challenging and that will solidify her/his ability to conduct interdisciplinary research.
 Prerequisite: Senior standing and a W1 course.
 Four credit hours.
 W3.
-Fleming
+Jiang

 ST486s Senior Project: The Craft of Research Written and oral communication of research.
 Students complete a final integrative project and present three public seminars.
 Prerequisite: Science, Technology, and Society 485.
 Four credit hours.
-Fleming
+Jiang

 ST491f, 492s Independent Study Independent study in areas in which the student has demonstrated the interest and competence necessary for independent work.
 Prerequisite: Permission of the instructor and the program director.
 One to four credit hours.
 Faculty